Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 Is the Fotor AI image generator any good?

 Decent for basic stuff like blog illustrations or social media filler, but it's not in the same league as Midjourney or DALL-E 3.
-If AI image generation is your main need, Fotor isn't the right platform — use a dedicated tool and don't waste your credits here.
+If AI image generation is your primary need, Fotor isn't the right platform — use a dedicated tool and don't waste your credits here.

 Does Fotor have a desktop app?